 “The truth is whatever my wife wants to make is what I eat—and she's the best.
 She cooks everything from pasta to various dishes with fish and chicken.”

-Pushing himself to the limit has allowed Halloway to reach new heights.
+Pushing himself to the limit has allowed Holloway to reach new heights.
 With his time on the canvas, he is not only looking at his legacy as a champion but for the bar he is setting for fighters in the future.

 “I want longevity,” he says about his future.
 “I want to set records and dare the next generation to go get them and beat them.
 I always say to be the best, you've got to beat the best.
 I can't wait for it.”

-Halloway is also mindful of the toll fighting at this level can take on his body.
+Holloway is also mindful of the toll fighting at this level can take on his body.
 Part of fighting smarter, his quest for greatness is tempered by how much punishment he can take while remaining on top.

 “When it's all said and done, I want to leave a legacy.
 No one can take that away from you.
 Names like LeBron and Kobe have longevity.
 I want to be in this sport as long as I can compete at the top,” he said.
 “I don't want this sport to retire me.”